 you know i'm obsessed with chocolate, so today my goal was to make something without it - for once in my dang life. it looks like there's chocolate in the crust but that's just the skin of the almonds, prunes and raisins.

-the filling is like a cashew custard i suppose. it's actually just cashews, honey (or maple syrup/agave), vanilla seeds and nut milk. oh ma gad. too good. i was eating spoonfuls.
+the filling is like a cashew custard i suppose. it's actually just cashews, maple syrup, vanilla seeds and nut milk. oh ma gad. too good. i was eating spoonfuls.

 the light was great in the kitchen today so i took lots of photos - hope you don't mind ;) i think these would be fun for a garden party. it is finally getting to be that time of year! imagine bringing them out on a cute little tray with some fancy drinks or whatever and impressing all your friends... mhm. do it.

 these better be gone by tomorrow because that's when i start my liquid cleanse (i don't know if i'll be able to resist the temptation!) as i said in the last post - i'll be having lots of juice and smoothies, and tea and nut milks as well. after my 10 day cleanse i will going into my 21 day water fast!!! yippie!

 anyhoo - time to give you the recipe if you want to make these. as usual, they're super easy and far too delicious to be healthy... yet they are.

 fruit tartlets with cashew cream: makes 1 large tart or about 6 small

 1/2 cup walnuts

 1/2 cup almonds